konvajs/site/source/docs/index.md

 scale them, and rotate them independently from other shapes to support high performance animations, even if your application uses thousands of shapes.

+This project began as a GitHub fork of [KineticJS](https://github.com/ericdrowell/KineticJS).

 ## Install Konva

 If you are using package managares: